 Artist Bio

-Kathy Pfeiffer is an essayist, memoirist, and literary critic living in Rochester Hills, Michigan.
+Kathy Pfeiffer is a creative writer, bookmaker, and literary critic living in Rochester Hills, Michigan.
 A 2012 Kresge Artist Fellow, she won the 2018 Michigan Writers Chapbook Contest with her memoir Ink.
-Pfeiffer’s creative nonfiction, which has appeared in The Sun magazine, Bateau, and the Bear River Review, ponders difficult situations like adultery and stepmotherhood.
-Her most recent scholarly book is Brother Mine: The Correspondence of Jean Toomer and Waldo Frank, an examination of interracial friendship, literary ambition, and devastating betrayal.
-She teaches English and Creative Writing at Oakland University.
+Pfeiffer’s creative nonfiction has appeared in The Sun magazine, Bateau, and the Bear River Review.
+Her artist books have been displayed at the Kalamazoo Book Arts Center and the Paint Creek Center for the Arts.
+In scholarship like Brother Mine: The Correspondence of Jean Toomer and Waldo Frank, she examines interracial friendship, literary ambition, and devastating betrayal.
+Kathy Pfeiffer runs the Oak Tree Book Arts studio and she teaches English and Creative Writing at Oakland University.

 News Archive